-Let us not spend too much time driving impressions.
-One thing is certain: the i3 amazes at every traffic light start, conveys sporty dynamics, typical BMW agility and all-round driving pleasure.
-7,2 seconds at 100 km / h are a word.
-However, the value in numbers says less than subjective perception, because our expectation of driving with electricity is more geared towards gentle acceleration.
+Let's not spend too long with the driving impressions.
+One thing is certain: the i3 amazes every time you start the traffic light, conveys sporty dynamism, typical BMW agility and all-round driving pleasure.
+7,2 seconds to 100 km / h are a word.
+The value in numbers, however, says less than the subjective perception, because our expectation of driving with electricity is more likely to be based on gentle acceleration.
 The technical data such as 125 kW / 170 PS are far exceeded by the perception.
-And then the i3 rushes so vehemently towards the horizon that I can not resist a "madness ...!".
-The hardly audible, yet fascinating buzz of the hybrid synchronous electric motor sounds like the future.
-Not like trams, as I once thought.
+And then the i3 rushes so vehemently towards the horizon that I can't help but say “Waaahnsinn…!”.
+The barely audible but fascinating hum of the hybrid synchronous electric motor sounds like the future.
+Not like a tram, as I once thought.
 So let's forget our prejudices.
-The BMW i3 clears them all.
-Also the limited range.
+The BMW i3 clears them all away.
+Also that of the limited range.

 When I read a remaining range of 150 kilometers on the display in my diesel, I immediately think of refueling.
 In the BMW i3 we have to, no we can rethink.
 The Pavlovian tank reflex is superfluous here if you don't want to take the i3 from Munich to Hamburg.
 However, BMW does not want to hang on the bell that range-extender actually works and is surely a surprise for many.
 And I've never read it anywhere.
 I will describe the how later.

-So let's start with the biggest hurdle of conviction: How far can I get?
-As a range fetishist, I find it difficult (!)
-To limit myself to 150 or 160 kilometers.
-Accepting that still takes a little effort.
-But I think we can get used to it quickly once we have adjusted to changing the way we use electric vehicles.
-We have to plan something differently, drive differently and “fill up” differently.
-And maybe we will also follow a recommendation on the i3 app developed for this that we could switch seamlessly and without wasting time to the S-Bahn XY, the stop of which we can reach in seven minutes.
-The developers really thought of everything to integrate the i3 into a multidimensional traffic infrastructure.
+So let's start with the biggest hurdle: How far can I get?
+As a range fetishist, it is initially (!)
+Difficult for me to limit myself to 150 or 160 kilometers.
+Accepting this still takes some effort.
+But I believe that we can get used to it quickly once we have adjusted to a different approach to electric vehicles.
+We have to plan something differently, drive differently and “refuel” differently.
+And maybe we will follow a recommendation on the i3 app developed for this, that we could change seamlessly and without wasting time to the S-Bahn XY, whose stop we can reach in seven minutes.
+The developers have really thought of everything to integrate the i3 into a multidimensional traffic infrastructure.